 However, looking further ahead we firmly believe that the industry will come out stronger, more professional and better respected at the other side.
 The best landlords and agents will adapt and survive to the new circumstances, keeping the PRS afloat.”

-As with any situation, as well as threats, there will be opportunity for those who ride out the storm and look for the angles that others have missed.
+As with any situation, as well as threats, there will be opportunities for those who ride out the storm and look for the angles that others have missed.

 There will always be demand for a quality, well managed property in a good area, so landlords should stick to the fundamentals of what makes a good investment, take a long term view, seek professional advice and support, and keep the faith, as, on the other side of a challenge, there is very often enhanced opportunity.